ChromexUnderscore/OriginsTweaks/README.md

 <details><summary>Shulk</summary>

 + Shulks have a base armor of 3.
-+ Sneaking grants up to 7 bonus defense, 1 point is lost and buildup is disabled for 30 secodns when taking a hit above 3 hearts.
++ Sneaking grants up to 7 bonus defense, 1 bonus defense is lost and buildup is disabled for 30 seconds when taking a hit for over 3 hearts.

 </details>

 <details><summary>Feline</summary>

-+ The Feline can break Stone 50% slower when not under the effect of strength or using a pickaxe with efficiency III or higher.
++ The Feline breaks stone 50% slower when not under the effect of strength or using a pickaxe with efficiency.
 Some tough stone variants can't be broken without strength or efficiency.
 + Claws deal stone-sword-level damage, but need to be resharpened using logs, wool or carpet.
 + Food made from Fish is more nourishing.
 + Night Vision is togglable.